pulumi/ci-mgmt/README.md

 Pulumi providers use [GitHub Actions](https://docs.github.com/en/actions) for CI/CD.
 Because we maintain a long list of providers, we use this repository to:

 * Generate GitHub Actions Workflow files for any provider.
-These can be manually copied to new providers.
-We look forward to automating this step in the future.
+These can be deployed to all providers or a single provider respectively by the GitHub Actions workflows in this repository.
 * Keep an [inventory of existing Pulumi providers](./provider-ci/providers).
 * Maintain logic for branch protection across provider repositories.
-* Bulk update all Pulumi Corp provider workflows when necessary.

 ## Usage